AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Google Trends search results for the query "web scraping."

-1. Choose geolocation and a time range.
+1. Set your target region (e.g., United States) and a relevant time range.

-2. Change the search property, switch from the web search to YouTube search.
+2. Change the platform to YouTube Search.

 Rising queries for web scraping term.